-- remain calm and not display expressions of panic or shock - state clearly that the abuse is not the child's fault - listen to the child - not promise to keep a secret - use the child's language and vocabulary - tell the child/person they have done the right thing in revealing the information but that they'll need to tell someone who can help keep the child safe and stop the abuse - only ask enough questions to confirm the need to report the matter because probing questions could cause distress, confusion and interfere with any later enquiries - not attempt to conduct their own investigation or mediate an outcome between the parties involved. - document as soon as possible so the details are accurately captured including: - o time, date and place of the disclosure - 'word for word' what happened and what was said, including anything they (the staff member/educator) said and any actions that have been taken - o date of report and signature.
+- give the child or young person their full attention - remain calm and find a private place to talk - not make promises that can't be kept.
+For example, never promise that you will not tell anyone else - honestly tell the child or young person what you plan to do next - tell the child/person they have done the right thing in revealing the information but that they'll need to tell someone who can help keep the child safe - only ask enough questions to confirm the need to report the matter because probing questions could cause distress, confusion and interfere with any later enquiries - let the child or young person take his or her time - let the child or young person use his or her own words - not attempt to conduct their own investigation or mediate an outcome between the parties involved - not confront the perpetrator - document as soon as possible so the details are accurately captured including: - o time, date and place of the disclosure - o 'word for word' what happened and what was said, including anything they (the staff member/educator) said and any actions that have been taken o date of report and signature.